The-Martyr/the-martyr.github.io/_pages/about.md

 ---
 permalink: /
-title: "About Me"
+title: "Guanyu Zhou"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I'm Guanyu Zhou, a third-year undergraduate student interested in artificial intelligence.
-My current research interest is in multimodal large language models (MLLMs).
+I'm **Guanyu Zhou**, a third-year undergraduate student interested in artificial intelligence.
+My current research interest is in **multimodal large language models (MLLMs)**.
 Prior to this, I had an unforgettable research time at AIMlab, where I worked on problems related to action recognition and causal inference.
 I hope to learn from MLLMs, explore its bottlenecks, and explore the prototype of the next generation of intelligent systems. **At this stage, I am committed to finding a more effective multimodal alignment solution.** If you're interested in collaborating with me on this topic, feel free to email me!😄

 <br>
 # 📅 Update
 * [2024.11] The preprint of [OccludeNet](https://arxiv.org/abs/2411.15729) is now available, welcome to check it out!
 * [2024.10] The preprint of [CausalMM](https://arxiv.org/abs/2410.04780) is now available, welcome to check it out!
-* [2024.7] I am visiting HKUST(GZ) under the supervision of Professor [Xuming Hu](https://xuminghu.github.io)!
+* [2024.07] I am visiting HKUST(GZ) under the supervision of Professor [Xuming Hu](https://xuminghu.github.io)!

 <br>
 # 📝 Publications